donomii/portprog/README.md

   And it is always frustrating, because it takes me hours to track down every minor library and patch that I need to get something compiled.

-Of course, there are no _minor_ libraries, because missing any of them halts the compile.
+Of course, there are no _minor_ libraries, because missing any of them halts my compile.
 So I put together this installer to get my environment set up as quickly as possible.

 # Installation